yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 that if the cache gets hit with 1000 requests per second, it needs to relay those 1000 requests to the origin server, not providing much benefit as a cache to that type of content.

 A different approach is to provide a very short caching lifetime to your public HTML content, giving just enough freshness to enable caches to offload your origin.
 That can be achieved with something like `Cache-Control: public, max-age=5`.

 That will make sure your content is publicly cacheable for 5 seconds, and gets revalidated at the origin after that.
 So if your cache server gets hit with 1000 requests per second, only one request in 5000 will get revalidated at the origin, providing significant offload and time savings benefits.

+Alternatively, you can use caching directives specific to shared caches, such as `s-maxage` in order to make sure the content is cached in shared caches for short periods of time, but will not be cached in the user's browser cache.

 ### Hold-till-told
 Another approach that is currently only feasible for origin or edge